paulwarren/nzde/dict/K/README.md

 >  .. your [Alexandria] `garry-driver's' long-drawn `Haasib' (mind out), to let pass some official dignitory or some riotous party of kangaroos, ... <i>(1916,Anzac Book, The,129</i>) [NOTES: 1916 L.J.ivory in Bean (ed) The Anzac Book 129]

 >  Tommies and overseas Kangaroos and Diggers enter into conversation with peasants, which turn often into conferences. <i>(Jan 30, 1918,Chronicles NZEF,iii/36 : 286</i>)

+## kangaroo

+ <i>n.</i> a kangaroo dog

+>  `... he advised us to get kangaroo dogs for the purpose of keeping them [wild dogs] down' ... `He was soon brought down by one of the kangaroos,' ... `one of which had tasted dingo blood in Australia.' ... when hunting the wild dog on a scent ... our kangaroos would leave it, if crossed by the fresh scent of a wild pig. <i>(1878,TrNZi,10/323</i>) [NOTES: Gillies]